 Remember that you can also pay a fee to see certain parts of these 4 masterpieces that are not opened to the public on the free visit.
 This includes the fantastic views from the bell towers of Santa Maria del Pi and Sant Just, the museums displaying the treasures of each parish and an interesting walk on the rooftops of both the Cathedral and Santa Maria del Mar.

-OUR LOCAL TIP: If you like Spanish classical guitar, there are fantastic evening concerts all year around at Santa Maria del Pi.
+OUR LOCAL TIP: If you like Spanish classical guitar, there are fantastic evening concerts all year round at Santa Maria del Pi.
 They take place in a very intimate chapel beside the main entrance.
 I have attended a few of these myself and have always been awed by the performers.
 Check the schedule in case it coincides with your visit.

 9- Discover the Street Art of the city